top of page

 Timeline

-Email notifying TVHOA about snow removal damage to 331 and 339 buildings submitted September 2024
+Email notifying TVHOA about snow removal/ snow storage damage to 331 and 339 buildings submitted September 2024

-The issue has been under review for over 18+ months.
+The damage has been under Tahoe Village HOA review for over 18+ months.

 Lack of Formal Engineering Documentation